simplito/privmx-endpoint-java-tools/README.md

 ## License information

-PrivMX Endpoint Install Native.\
+PrivMX Endpoint Install Native. \
 Copyright © 2024 Simplito sp. z o.o.

 This file is part of the PrivMX Platform (https://privmx.dev). \
 This software is Licensed under the MIT License.

-PrivMX Endpoint and PrivMX Bridge are licensed under Licensed under the PrivMX Free License.\
+PrivMX Endpoint and PrivMX Bridge are licensed under the PrivMX Free License. \
 See the License for the specific language governing permissions and limitations under the License.